 There's no one way to quit smoking, but to quit, you must be ready both emotionally and mentally.
 You must also want to quit smoking for yourself, not to please your friends or family.
 It helps to plan ahead.
 This guide will help you get started.

-What Should I Do First to Quit Smoking?
+What Should I Do First?

 - Stop smoking in certain situations (such as during your work break or after dinner) before actually quitting.

 - Make a list of activities you can do instead of smoking, like taking a brisk walk or chewing a piece of gum.
 You have to be ready to do something else when you want to smoke.